iszczesniak/cpp/callable/index.md

 ## A pointer to a function

-An expression that is only the name of a function (without the `()` operator) is treated as the address of that function.
+An expression that is only the name of a function, e.g., `foo`, (without the `()` operator) is treated as the address of that function.
+We can also take the address of a function by preceeding the name of the function with the `&` operator, e.g., `&foo`.
+These ways of taking a function address are equivalent, which is inconsistent, because there should be just one way.

 Having this address, we can call the function.
 The only operations we can do with a function pointer is: take a function address, call the function.

 {% highlight c++ %}
 {% include_relative function.cc %}
+{% endhighlight %}

+Here we sort descendingly by passing a callable, which is a function
+pointer:

+{% highlight c++ %}
+{% include_relative sort_foo.cc %}
 {% endhighlight %}

 In the example below, we pass a pointer to a comparison function.